 What is the Cyber Mission Force?

-In 2012, the Joint Staff and U.S. Cyber Command – a sub-unified command subordinate to U.S. Strategic Command – directed the services to collectively build a Cyber Mission Force consisting of 133 Cyber Mission Teams, four Joint Force Headquarters-Cyber, and one Cyber National Mission Force.
-A target date was established for all the CMF teams to be at initial operational capability by the end of Fiscal Year 2016.
+In 2012, the Joint Staff and U.S. Cyber Command (USCYBERCOM) directed the services to collectively build a Cyber Mission Force (CMF) consisting of 133 Cyber Mission Teams, four Joint Force Headquarters-Cyber, and one Cyber National Mission Force.

 The Army's cyber force is a Total Army force.
-In addition to active forces, the Army National Guard and the U.S. Army Reserve are building cyber combat power.
-The Guard is fielding 11 CPTs, while the Army Reserve transformed its Army Reserve Information Operations Command into the Army Reserve Cyber Operations Group, and is fielding 10 additional CPTs.
+In addition to active forces in the CMF, the Army National Guard and the U.S. Army Reserve are building cyber combat power.
+The Guard is fielding 11 CPTs, while the Army Reserve is fielding 10 additional CPTs.

 What does the Cyber Mission Force do?

 Today, networks are a warfighting platform and force multiplier for commanders.
 The CMF ensures commanders can maintain the freedom to operate in the cyber domain and accomplish their missions via three primary avenues:

 - Defensive Cyberspace Operations: Missions intended to preserve the ability to use friendly cyberspace capabilities and protect data, networks, net-centric capabilities and other systems

 - Offensive Cyberspace Operations: Missions intended to project power in and through cyberspace through the employment of cyberspace capabilities